 In general, this is the kind of data that makes people feel good.
 We say, “Wow, that's great growth,” or “Hey, you have a nice base of customers.”

 If I told you that this was a financial player that had a huge market share, in comparison to other new and entrenched players, it would only make it sweeter.

 But you know who won't be interested, just because the numbers are nice?
 Enterprise companies.

 Because it's not just numbers.
 It's the “who” of the numbers.

 The chart above is PayPal's growth.
 And PayPal represents a market – the consumer – that doesn't make an enterprise suddenly decide that they should change payment gateways.

-Growth and percentages of market share only count if you’re talking about a market that is interested to the audience you’re addressing.
+Growth and percentages of market share only count if you're talking about a market that is interested in the audience you're addressing.

 When it comes to financial services and payment processing, an enterprise wants to know what its peers are using, not what I use when I buy something on Etsy.

 So what does WordPress need to do to tackle the enterprise?

 When enterprises, companies like banks for example, think about WordPress, they still think about it as blog software.
 I know we don't like that characterization, but it's true.
 Because, like with most things in the enterprise space, old narratives are hard to unseat.